ebjarkason/randomTSVDLM/README.md

 # About randomTSVDLM
 Experimental Python code applying a randomized TSVD Levenberg-Marquardt (TSVD-LM) approach for inverting an AUTOUGH2 geothermal reservoir model.
-The code implements the randomized TSVD-LM approaches discussed in Bjarkason et al. (2017).
+The code implements the randomized TSVD-LM approaches discussed in (Bjarkason et al., 2018).

-The Python script src/main.py runs the inversion experiments discussed in Bjarkason et al. (2017).
+The Python script src/main.py runs the inversion experiments discussed in (Bjarkason et al., 2018).
-The TSVD-LM model updates can be found using the randomized methods outlined in Bjarkason et al. (2017) to form an approximate TSVD of a dimensionless sensitivity matrix.
+The TSVD-LM model updates can be found using the randomized methods outlined in (Bjarkason et al., 2018), which apply an approximate TSVD of a dimensionless sensitivity matrix.

 Note that the TSVD routines in src/evalTSVD.py can be run independently of the inversion and forward simulation code.
 For estimating the TSVD of matrix *A*, the randomized TSVD routines just need to be supplied